-The Council's Transportation Strategy Officer advises that the 16 May 2017 amendments and supporting information satisfactorily demonstrates that there are no issues for access by a large car or a Rushmoor refuse freighter.
+The Council's Transportation Strategy Officer advised that the 16 May 2017 amendments and supporting information satisfactorily demonstrated that there are no issues for access by a large car or a Rushmoor refuse freighter.
 An analysis of the internal road junctions shows there to be adequate sight lines given the lower traffic speeds that would be encountered.
+The 19 December 2017 amendments to the internal layout of the scheme are equally considered to be acceptable.